deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 {% endalert %}
 {% raw %}

-Bashible on nodes merges main deckhouse containerd config with configs from `/etc/containerd/conf.d/*.toml`.
+Bashible on nodes merges main Deckhouse containerd config with configs from `/etc/containerd/conf.d/*.toml`.

 ### How to add additional registry auth?